developwithpurpose/front-end-developer-exercise/app/README.markdown

 Directory Structure for Development
 -----------------------------------

 I added a directory entitled **build** at the top level.
 This directory contains my scss files, js development files, and any other components I anticipated working with along the way.
-Additionaly, I moved any unused images back into the **resources** folder.
+Additionally, I moved any unused images back into the **resources** folder.

 Wait a Second, Where's Grunt or Gulp?